risk-first/website/menagerie/Scarcity-Risk.md

 ![For Review](images/state/for-review.png)

+Any resource that you depend on can suffer from _scarcity_,

 [Schedule Risk](Scarcity-Risk#schedule-risk) is the term for risks you face because of _lack of time_.

 You could also call this "Chronological Risk" or just "Time Risk" if you wanted to.